MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/button-navigators.md

 Once you have bookmarked the deselected state, turn on **Allow deselection** and select the bookmark that you want to **Launch on deselection**.
 In this case, that bookmark is named *No filter*.

-If the bookmark you use for deselection is within the bookmark navigator, you can turn on **Hide deselection bookmark** within the navigator if you don’t want to show it:
+If the bookmark that you’re using for deselection is within the bookmark navigator already, you can choose to **Hide the deselection bookmark** within the navigator if you don’t want to show it:

 :::image type="content" source="media/button-navigators/hide-deselection-bookmark-setting.png" alt-text="Screenshot of the Bookmarks navigator option to Hide deselection bookmark."lightbox="media/button-navigators/hide-deselection-bookmark-setting.png":::